 All packages of Analysis Situs can be divided logically to the backend and the frontend parts.
 The contents of each part are schematically shown in the figure below.

 To represent Data Model, Active Data framework is used.
 The Active Data framework is based on OCAF module of OpenCascade kernel.
 The architecture of an OCAF-based application resembles a typical architecture of an Enterprise application constructed on the top of a database engine.
 In our case, we have OCAF (Active Data) serving as a hierarchical no-sql in-memory database.
 At the layer above, all necessary Data Access Objects (DAO) reside.
 These DAOs bring an object-oriented abstraction to the Data Model.
 The Data Access Objects are also called Data Cursors (or Data Interfaces) as they do not store any data in their member fields and only point to the corresponding persistent entity (OCAF label) which can be used to read and write actual data.
-Finally, at the top level of Data Model, we have Services which drive the business logic of the application.
+Finally, at the top level of Data Model, we have Services (mentioned as API in the figure above) which drive the business logic of the application.
 It is the role of Service layer to update the contents of the Data Model according to the user inputs.

 Programmatically, the DAO layer of the architecture is realized in asiData library.
 In this library, all object interfaces are declared and implemented.
 For the Service layer, we have a dedicated asiEngine library.
 In the Service library, one can find classes like asiEngine_Part or asiEngine_IV which contain the business logic relevant to a specific object type (Part and Imperative Viewer for the mentioned classes).